As with every war, the Korean War had a winner and a loser, a perpetrator and a victim and, above all, thousands of innocent people losing their life.

 By hearing North Korea’s side of the story first, I could not point at the subtle propagandistic views, but I could definitively see the obvious ones.

-Ever since we arrived, references to the Japanese and Korean wars were the undertone of every sight.
+Ever since we arrived in one of the least visited countries in the world, references to the Japanese and Korean wars were the undertone of every sight.
 On our arrival day, we stopped at the Arch of Triumph, erected to commemorate the return of the Great Leader after defeating the Japanese troops.
 From then on, anything that had to do with history mentioned either the Japanese struggle or the Korean war.
 But it was at the War Museum when the true views of the Regime were clearly and openly told.

 As soon as I arrived I was led through a passage to the Captured Enemy Weapons exhibition.
 A large display area where all of the idem were on display next to the photos of the soldiers who commanded them.
 “What does this look like?”, smilingly asked my guide as we were entering the passage.
 It had been designed to look like a trench.
 Models of this and many other scenes of war were found throughout the museum.
 A model war camp, the tents the soldiers lived in, the rooms they slept in, the kitchens and kimchi they cooked, the winter heated tents they had built, and so on.
 The Museum was a real-life size version of the war, complete with a gigantic 42m diameter, 360 degree diorama of a scene of the war obviously won by the Koreans.